 To rectify this, Emery introduces a seemingly self-contradictory “open loop,” meeting her requirement for the yarn crossing over itself on a row-by-row rather than loop-by-loop basis.

 Knitting in its simplest form consists of successive rows of ‘running’ open loops, each loop engaging the corresponding one in the previous row and being in turn engaged by the corresponding one in the following row.

 The twisted-stitch and open-stitch variants of knitting ought reasonably to be treated as having the closest possible structural relationship.
 This raises a question about the adequacy of Emery’s way of associating them.
 Seiler-Baldinger skirts the issue by defining loop in more senses than Emery does, before defining knitting.

 I intend to delve further into this in future posts but am also trying to puzzle out how Tunisian crochet might have been described in either of the two reference works had the authors chosen to cover it.
 Since it contains elements of both knitting and crochet, not including it in a text on primary fabric structures is understandable.
 There is no similarly obvious reason for its absence from a book on textile techniques.

 I don’t know how much effort this undertaking will require and am going to gear up for it with a review of what Emery says about the relationship between tools with hooked tips and the structural attributes of the looped fabrics they produce.
 She counts both crochet and knitting among them.
-However, as with her description of the relationship between twisted-stitch and open-stitch knitting, her characterization of crochet mesh is not as focused as it needs to be for analyzing the hybrid structure of Tunisian crochet (which for reasons that I will explain further on in the impending series of posts, I now believe is best identified by the predominant Victorian term ‘tricot’).
+However, as with her description of the relationship between twisted-stitch and open-stitch knitting, her characterization of crochet mesh is not as focused as it needs to be for analyzing the hybrid structure of Tunisian crochet (using the predominant Victorian designation for it here — ‘tricot’).